xCyberpunkx/DevHive/README.md

    - Implements Laravel migrations and seeders for easy database setup and management.

 4. **File Storage and Access:**
-   - Uses Laravel's storage system to manage file uploads.
+   - Uses Laravel's storage system to manage file uploads
-   - Creates a symbolic link to make uploaded files publicly accessible.
+   - Creates a symbolic link to make uploaded files publicly accessible

 5. **Admin Panel (PHP Filament):**
    - Integrates PHP Filament for an admin dashboard
    - Provides functionalities for managing users and roles.